 Scientific evidence has been accumulating for decades that colon cancer is more common among people who eat the most red meat and processed meat.

-If you’re a meat lover, you’ve probably heard the news by now: A report published in The Lancet Oncology on Monday says that processed meats, like hot dogs, ham and sausage, cause colon cancer and that red meat probably causes the disease.
+If you’re a meat lover, you’ve probably heard the news by now: A report published in The Lancet Oncology says that processed meats, like hot dogs, ham and sausage, cause colon cancer and that red meat probably causes the disease.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy